Home Decor Hub

 Challenge #1

 This is the biggest frustration renters face — and the one with the most solutions.
 You do not need a drill to have great wall decor.
-Here are the damage-free options, ranked by impact:
+If you are unsure which type of wall art suits your space, our prints vs wood vs canvas wall art comparison breaks down the options.
+Here are the damage-free methods, ranked by impact:

 Command strips and adhesive hooks